AkidaSoto/Squair/README.md

 # Squair

+Sqi[ai]r
 A pet square that is self learning but also can be taught.

 The square is in a grid.
 It can see one space in all directions and can move one space in any direction.
 The idea is for it to only know to navigate the world, assign value to objects and remember the past.

 We will eventually put objects on the map the square can interact with.
 These will reward or punish the square.
 It will learn to associate the actions it took that lead to that outcome as well as the environment that lead to that specific outcome.
 It will remember that information and will try to either increase or decrease the likelihood of the outcome in the future.